Dry Eye Syndrome

 Tear Duct Surgery

-In extreme cases of dry eye syndrome, our surgeon may recommend closing your eye ducts permanently through surgery.
+In extreme cases of dry eye syndrome, your surgeon may recommend closing your eye ducts permanently through surgery.
 Since this is a permanent solution, our doctors will often try other treatments before resorting to surgery.